 Driving on a Suspended or Revoked License

-The defense attorneys at The Davis Law Group, P.C. frequently represent clients charged with driving on a suspended or revoked license (DWLS) in the Chicagoland area and throughout Illinois.
+The defense attorneys at The Davis Law Group, P.C. frequently represent clients charged with driving on a suspended or revoked license (DWLS) in the Chicago area and throughout Illinois.

 A second violation for driving on a license that was suspended or revoked for driving under the influence can be charged as a Class 4 felony.
 A conviction for a second offense carries a potential sentence of 1-3 in the Illinois Department of Corrections and a fine not to exceed $25,000.
 The mandatory minimum punishment for a second offense requires 30 days in jail or 300 hours of community service.